hantsy/vertx-sandbox/docs/graphql.md

 # Building GraphQL APIs with Eclipse Vertx

-I have introduced GraphQL in a former [Quarkus GraphQL post](https://itnext.io/building-graphql-apis-with-quarkus-dbbf23f897df).
-In this post,  we will introduce the GraphQL support in Eclipse Vertx.
+We have discussed GraphQL in a former [Quarkus GraphQL post](https://itnext.io/building-graphql-apis-with-quarkus-dbbf23f897df).
+In this post,  we will explore the GraphQL support in Eclipse Vertx.

-> Quarkus also includes another GraphQL extension to use Vertx GraphQL feature.
+> Quarkus also includes an alternative GraphQL extension which use the Eclipse Vertx GraphQL feature.

-Follow the steps in the [Building RESTful APIs with Eclipse Vertx](https://itnext.io/building-restful-apis-with-eclipse-vertx-4ce89d8eeb74) and create a new Eclipse Vertx project, add *GraphQL* into **Dependencies**.
+Follow the steps in the [Building RESTful APIs with Eclipse Vertx](https://itnext.io/building-restful-apis-with-eclipse-vertx-4ce89d8eeb74) and create a new Eclipse Vertx project, do not forget to add *GraphQL* into **Dependencies**.

 Or add the following dependency into the existing *pom.xml* file directly.